 The following are several reasons why your organization might have issues with correctly getting data into Adobe Analytics.

-As a best practice, make sure you are consistent with the types of quotes you use.
+As a best practice, make sure that you are consistent with the types of quotes you use.
 If a single quote designates the start of a string, a single quote must be used to close it.

 For example, both